il-vladislav/SpamFilter/readme.md

 While 425 million (as of June 28th, 2012) users use GMail, this Naive method is effective, but has one little problem: Service provider has to **generate dictionaries for every user individually (for best quality)**.
 To reduce required storage space there are several techniques: classify all mail to several categories and for every user classify every category as SPAM/HAM.
 Other technique is to classify all users to several categories and use one dictionary for every category.
-Analysis of best technique is beyond of this project.
+Analysis of best technique is beyond the scope this project.

 #### TO DO